What Is Pompe Disease?

 How Is Pompe Disease Treated?

 In the past, many infants with Pompe disease lived only into early childhood.
 But today those odds are improving.
-Enzyme replacement therapy can extend the lives of babies with infant-onset Pompe disease.
+Enzyme replacement therapy can extend the lives of babies with infantile-onset Pompe disease.
 It also helps people with late-onset disease.

 Getting care from a team of medical specialists helps many children with Pompe disease live well into adulthood.
 This is especially true when the disease is diagnosed in an older child.
 The care team includes: